-You’re excited about your new apartment, so naturally you’re going to want to let everybody know your new address.
+You’re excited about your new apartment, so naturally, you’re going to want to let everybody know your new address.

 Here is a rundown of important contacts to notify about your move.

 You only have a certain amount of time after you move to change the address on your driver’s license.
-Laws on how and when you should change your license vary by state, so check in with your local department of motor vehicles.
+Laws on how and when you should change your license vary by state, so check with your local department of motor vehicles.

 You will also want to change your voter registration information so that you can vote in your new district.